veegee/guv/docs/source/howitworks.rst

 ---------------------------------------------------

-The "hub" (:class:`guv.hubs.abc.AbstractHub`) is the core of guv and serves as the "scheduler" for greenthreads.
-All calls to :func:`spawn` (and related functions) actually enqueue a request with the hub to spawn the greenthread on the next event loop iteration.
+The "hub" (:class:`guv.hubs.abc.AbstractHub`) is the core of guv and serves as the "scheduler" for greenlets All calls to :func:`spawn` (and related functions) actually enqueue a request with the hub to spawn the greenlet on the next event loop iteration.
 The hub itself is a subclass of :class:`greenlet.greenlet`

 The hub also manages the underlying event loop (currently libuv only, but implementations for any event loop library, or even custom event loops can